Chicago’s choice for real change.

 I'm running because I want my kids, and all of us, to have the opportunity to build our future here.

-If we’re serious about saving Chicago’s future, we can’t keep electing the same career politicians and people beholden to special interest.
-I’m not a politician.
-I’m a lifelong Chicagoan.
-I’m in this for the people that make Chicago a place to be proud of.
+If we're serious about saving Chicago's future, we can't keep electing the same career politicians.
+I'm not a politician.
+I'm a lifelong Chicagoan running for the people who make this city worth fighting for.

 Show Your Support